mumbleskates/bilrost/README.md

 * "std" (default): provides support for `HashMap` and `HashSet`.
 * "derive" (default): includes the `bilrost-derive` crate and re-exports its derive macros.
-It's unlikely this should ever be disabled if you are using `bilrost` normally.
+It's unlikely this should ever be disabled if `bilrost` is used normally.
 * "detailed-errors" (default): the decode error type returned by messages will have more information on the path to the exact field in the decoded data that encountered an error.
 With this disabled errors are more opaque, but may be